shrouk-fouad/Query-a-Digital-Music-Store-Database/README.md

 SQL and data visualizaation Project to answer 4 questions in Chinook db and create preseentation

 ## Overview
-In the Project we will be using a new data set.
-It will be a music store.
-However, as one final preparation, below is a fully completed project that uses the Parch and Posey Data you have been using.
-Hopefully, it will be an example you can use to guide your work in the project.
+In this project, we will query the Chinook Database.
+The Chinook Database holds information about a music store.
+For this project, we will be assisting the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.
+To assist you in the queries ahead, the schema for the Chinook Database is provided below.
+You can see the columns that link tables together via the arrows.

 ### Question 1 : What are the popularity percentages of different music genres?
 #### Findings